Based on preliminary results from environmental and technical studies that we have undertaken, the offshore element of the wind farm could include:

 - Individual turbine capacities of between 8 megawatts (MW) and 15 MW

-- Individual turbine tip heights of up to 250 metres and potentially higher (we are continually monitoring technology developments)
+- Individual turbine tip heights of between approximately 240 metres and 310 metres

 Since Dublin Array was first proposed in 1999, there have been significant technological changes in the offshore wind industry.
 This means we can deliver more electricity, more efficiently, with fewer turbines.
 Previously Dublin Array was considering up to 145 turbines, with a tip height of 160 metres, but this number has now reduced significantly.
 While the turbines will be bigger, there will be fewer of them, potentially reducing the project footprint.